 Want to learn more about creating persuasive pitch decks?
 Read our pitch deck guide.

-Understand and address the struggles of your audience
+How to understand and address the struggles of your audience

 To maximize the impact of this strategy, do your best to directly address the struggles of your specific audience.